-A student-athlete from the United States may accept funds that are administered by the U.S. Olympic and Paralympic Committee pursuant to its Operation Gold program.
+A college athlete from the United States may accept funds that are administered by the U.S. Olympic and Paralympic Committee pursuant to its Operation Gold program.
 Operation Gold Awards apply to top-place finishes in a sport’s most competitive senior international competition of the year.
 This is the Olympic and Paralympic Games in even-numbered years.
 In odd-numbered years, it is typically world championship or world cup events.

 Payment Rules for International Athletes

-International athletes still in college are permitted to accept funds from their country’s national Olympic and/or Paralympic governing body that is equivalent to the U.S. Olympic and Paralympic Committee.
+According to our NCAA attorney, international athletes still in college are permitted to accept funds from their country’s national Olympic and/or Paralympic governing body that is equivalent to the U.S. Olympic and Paralympic Committee.
 The payment must be based on a place finish in one event per year that is considered the highest level of international competition by the governing body.

-Global Sports Advocates Is Here to Help
+Our NCAA Attorney Is Here to Help

 As an NCAA athlete, you have a bright future ahead of you.
 It is crucial that you understand what payments you are allowed to accept for your athletic participation.
 If you accept funds improperly, there’s no going back.
 You risk losing your eligibility and having your college team retroactively stripped of its titles or other results you’ve worked hard to achieve.

-Attorneys Paul Greene and Matthew Kaiser can ensure that accepting a payment won’t put your collegiate eligibility at risk.
+Our NCAA attorney can ensure that accepting a payment won’t put your collegiate eligibility at risk.
 We will work closely with your sport’s governing body and your college so that you protect your college achievements and eligibility and can continue playing the sport you love.

-Understanding the Rules that Govern NCAA Eligibility
+Understanding the Rules That Govern NCAA Eligibility

-If you're an athlete and are concerned about your NCAA eligibility—regardless of the reason—you need to speak with an experienced sports attorney as soon as possible.
+If you're a college athlete and are concerned about your NCAA eligibility—regardless of the reason—you need to speak with an experienced NCAA attorney as soon as possible.
 Please contact us online or call us directly at +1-207-747-5899 to schedule your initial 1-hour consultation.